aschrecengost/EukCHARMer/README.md

 The things that are *not* handled this way, and that you are responsible for having on the machine that launches the pipeline:
 - **Snakemake** itself and **conda** (see [Setup](#setup) above for install links).
 - **PaPaRa** must be installed separately or made available by an HPC administrator: see [Setup](#setup)
 - **`reference/reference_database.fasta`, `reference/reference_database.qza`, and `reference/classifier.qza`** - these three files are excluded from the git repo (see `.gitignore`) because they're too large to distribute via git.
-See the next section for how to generate them yourself; it only needs to be done once.
+See the [next section](generating-the-large-reference-files-yourself) for how to generate them yourself; it only needs to be done once.

-If you're on an HPC that uses Environment Modules/Lmod, you'll also typically need to load `conda` itself via a module before the `snakemake`/`conda` commands are available - check with your cluster's documentation. `submit.sh` has commented-out `module load` lines showing what we use on our HPC as a starting point.
+If you're on an HPC that uses Environment Modules/Lmod, you'll also need to load `conda` itself via a module before the `snakemake`/`conda` commands are available - check with your cluster's documentation. `submit.sh` has commented-out `module load` lines showing what we use on our HPC as a starting point.

 #### Generating the large reference files yourself